jobs-github/slothjson/doc/en/schema/default_value.md

 **Parent:** [member](member.md)

-To specify the default value for field.
-It should be **string**.
+Used to describe the default value of a C++ object field, which must be described in **string** format.

-It's incorrect to write like this:
+The following definitions are invalid:

     ...
     ["bool", "bool_val", true],